 Monthly class and clinical assignment schedules are published by the program faculty and are posted in the Radiology Program Classroom/Laboratory, the Main Radiology Department, the Satellite Radiology Department and in each D2L course shell.
 Students may make copies for their personal use.
 Occasionally, schedules are revised to reflect changes.
 The revised schedules will be posted in the same locations and will always have a revision date in the top right-hand corner.
-Although students are advised via Mansfield University email when new or revised schedules are posted, they should monitor their email and these locations each day to ensure awareness of new and revised schedules.
+Students are advised via Mansfield University email when changes are made.